 You can score what you need for the right price, they can unload what’s only taking up space, and everyone helps stop the unnecessary production of more stuff while keeping perfectly good products from a slow death in a landfill.

 For your friendly sporto, skip another jersey (they have lots, I promise), cheap kitschy keepsakes (no one needs a bobblehead) or oversized foam fingers (no explanation necessary).

 Sports fans know this more than anyone else: Every sport on the planet is about the experience in the moment, and that’s the only thing they really want.

-Tickets to see their favorite team is the obvious choice, but that can get a little tricky depending on where the team is based.
+Tickets to see their favourite team is the obvious choice, but that can get a little tricky depending on where the team is based.
 Consider all the carbon-emitters involved in getting your friend to and from a game, and aim for an arena or stadium they can reach on foot or via public transit.
 It's also worth looking into which teams and facilities have the best green initiatives.

 An alternate choice for your lucky pal is a digital subscription to a sports package they can use all year, delivered to the TV, tablet or computer they already have.

-Double-down on the experience by visiting for a playoff game or Superbowl party with some zero-waste, home-brewed growlers to go.
+Double-down on the experience by visiting for a playoff game or Super Bowl party with some zero-waste, home-brewed growlers to go.
 Yum!

 4. Low-carbon gifts for the clothes horse

 Oh, fashionistas.
 It’s no easy feat to constantly stay in style without resorting to over-shopping, fast fashion or dumping last year’s look.
 (Despite all recycling efforts, statistically, most used clothing will end up in a landfill anyhow.)